 Cybersquatting in B2B Ecommerce

 EDITOR’S NOTE: Today’s article is a guest post by Clayton Dillard, President of Legion Cyberworks.
-Legion provides cybersecurity, threat detection, and threat mitigation to the Corevist Commerce technology stack.
+Legion provides cybersecurity, threat detection, and threat mitigation to the Corevist Platform technology stack.

 B2B ecommerce opens up all kinds of possibilities for business.
 It’s the way the world is moving, and smart manufacturers and distributors are getting on board.
 But like anything on the web, B2B ecommerce becomes vulnerable to cyberattacks if it isn’t protected by professionals.
 (Hint: That’s us!)